SoftEng-Islam/nixxin/README.md

 > [!WARNING]
 >
-> - Please don't use this script, still under development
+> - Please don't use this Project, still under development.
 >

 This repository is home to the Nix code that builds my systems.